U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Ara Merjian (New York University)

-Ariana Vigil (University of North Carolina at Chapel Hill)
+Ariana Vigil (University of North Carolina Chapel Hill)

 Ariella Aïsha Azoulay (Brown University)